 How often do you sanitize your classrooms?

-All toys are sprayed with a non-toxic, natural cleaning solution at the end of each Sunday morning.
+All toys are sprayed with a non-toxic, natural cleaning solution each Sunday.
 Quilts and diaper changing surfaces are washed each week.
 Classroom carpets are vacuumed monthly.
-All kidmax materials are brought back to the Production Site to be cleaned regularly, and replaced as needed.
+All Kidmax materials are brought back to the Production Site to be cleaned regularly, and replaced as needed.

 How can I help my child learn at home?